 Most internet users carry out searches to find out relevant information about a particular topic.
-Matching the search intent of users by curating relevant, high-quality content can help a business in driving suitable leads.
+Matching users’ search intent by curating relevant, high-quality content can help a business drive suitable leads.
 To attract leads to a business using search engine optimization (SEO), you need to optimize the content according to the user intent.

 While some take the help of an SEO agency, others prefer to go the DIY route.
-In this guide, we would not only be discussing user intent but would also talk about why it matters and what happens when you do not satisfy it.
+In this guide, we would discuss user intent and discuss why it matters and what happens when you do not satisfy it.

 What’s User Intent?

 User intent is the reason why people tend to search online.
 The main reason behind a search is what user intent is all about, and this has become one of the significant factors to determine the SEO ranking of a site.